dafny-lang/dafny/docs/DafnyRef/UserGuide.md

-  command-line option is provided to simplify a transition from the behavior in the language prior to version 1.9.3, from which point onward all functions and methods declared at the module scope are implicitly static and fields declarations are not allowed at the module scope.
+  command-line option is provided to simplify a transition from the behavior in the language prior to version 1.9.3, from which point onward all functions and methods declared at the module scope are implicitly static and field declarations are not allowed at the module scope.

 ### 24.10.6.
 Controlling warnings {#sec-controlling-warnings}